 The main aim of designing/crossing the German Shepherd and Golden Retriever was to bring down the health complications that are generally very common with these two big breeds and any other large dog.
 Subsequently, the hybrid was highly demanded, not only because they made ideal pets but also because these were utilized for their usefulness in sports related to hunting by the hunters.

 The Golden Shepherd is of the larger kind, obviously because of its gene pool.
-Both the parents, German Shepherd and Golden Retriever are large dogs and the Golden stands between 21 to 26 inches tall.
+Both the parents, German Shepherd and Golden Retriever are large dogs and the Golden shepherd stands between 20 to 27 inches tall.
 Depending on the strength of either of its parents, the Golden Shepherd can look more like its German Shepherd parent or Golden Retriever.

 Owing to the laborious natures of both its parents, German Shepherd being a darling among the law enforcement and the Golden Retriever with the hunters as a hunting dog, the Golden Shepherds have inherited their live for “working-out” as well.
 They are happier when they have positive direction and determination and will make their presence in your life your money’s worth.